Last Updated on March 6, 2025 by Jess Brown

 There are times in life struggle is exactly what we need.
 Without it we miss valuable opportunities to learn and grow.
 The obstacles we face in life make us stronger.

 If you want to improve your relationships and social interactions greatly, practice active listening.
-Really listen when someone’s talking to you.
+From personal experience, really listening when someone’s talking to you can make a huge difference.

 Don’t be tempted to tune them out if you don’t agree or if you’re excited to get in your next sentence, which is something lots of people do.